Blac-Panda/flashblaze-website/src/posts/2021-02-16-documenting-components-with-storybook.md

 date: '2021-02-16'
 ---

-We are going to be documention a React application with [Storybook](https://storybook.js.org/).
-For this article, we would be documenting an [e-commerce application](https://panda-live.herokuapp.com/) I created, you can find the code [here](https://github.com/Blac-Panda/panda-clothing-server).
+We are going to be documenting an [e-commerce web app](https://panda-live.herokuapp.com/) with [Storybook](https://storybook.js.org/).
+You can find the source code for the application [here](https://github.com/Blac-Panda/panda-clothing-server).

 ![storybook-landing](./assets/documenting-components-with-storybook/storybook-landing.JPG)